MiesSuomesta/STCP/README.md

 Traditional TLS (Transport Layer Security) provides encryption on top of TCP, but it requires significant manual setup — certificates, key management, configuration, and often separate libraries or integrations per application.

 STCP (Secure TCP) eliminates all that complexity by providing fully automatic encryption with zero configuration.
-It replaces TCP transparently and secures every connection by default.

 # Zero Configuration, Maximum Security

 STCP provides end-to-end encryption automatically.
 No certificates, no configuration files, no setup steps.
-When STCP is enabled, all TCP connections instantly become secure — without any changes to application code.

 # Fully Automatic Key Management